pawelmat/Atari-Behold/README.md

 ## Overview

-This is the full assembler code for the Atari XL/XE demo Behold demo by Suspect.
+This is the full assembler code for the Atari XL/XE Behold demo by Suspect.
 It can be assembled using MADS and has been written using the WUDSN environment for Eclipse.

 **Title:**            Behold